keita-sa/news-app2/README.md

 "Django for beginners" by William S. Vincent

-This Portfolio references the above book.
+This Portfolio references Chapter 13: Newspaper App in the above book.

 pages: